hashtaghari/Routing-App/README.md

 # Routing-Grp-26
 ##How to use the code.

-This is the Github Repository of the DSA mini project of Group 26, UG2K20, IIIT Hyderabad To compile, use gcc Main.c .\graph.c .\stack.c .\string-hash.c .\heap.c Make sure you have python installed and the graphing library installed (using pip install networkx matplotlib as root)
+To compile, use gcc Main.c .\graph.c .\stack.c .\string-hash.c .\heap.c
+Make sure you have python installed and the graphing library installed (using pip install networkx matplotlib as root)